benjamin-reichman/SensorQA/readme.md

 Most of these parameters are hard-coded in the code itself, so if you want to change them, change them there.

-To reproduce the Llama-7B-Adapter S+L handcrafted feature results, you will first need to download the handcrafted features from: http://extrasensory.ucsd.edu/
+To reproduce the Llama-7B-Adapter S+L handcrafted feature results, you will first need to download the handcrafted features from: http://extrasensory.ucsd.edu/data/primary_data_files/ExtraSensory.per_uuid_features_labels.zip
-<span style="color:blue"><strong>Xiaofan please edit here to the exact link on the extrasensory website where they can find the handcrafted features.</strong></span>

 Then to train the Llama-7B-Adapter S+L we first need to install a custom version of timm (included in this repository).
 This custom version allows for attention-masks in vision models.
 This helps mask the padding needed when processing sensor features.